nummacway/gb300-sf2000-tool/README.md

 - Enable VT02/VT03 support and patch VT03 LUT
 - Fix broken MD thumbnails (45 of these exist on the GB300)
 - Fix Glazed thumbnail
-- Make all NES ROMs use FCEUmm for better compatibility
+- Make all NES ROMs use FCEUmm for better compatibility (GB300 only)
 - Clear favorites, history and key map

 **Multicore**